 Many recipes and blogs about fermentation will tell you that if you get mold on the surface of your ferment, then it is fine to just scrape it off.
-They say that underneath the mold is a fine looking kraut that looks, taste and smells just fine.
+They say that underneath the mold is a fine-looking kraut that looks, tastes and smells just fine.

 The best way to keep mold out is to keep oxygen out!